Packing Densities of Delzant and Semitoric Polygons

 \section{Introduction}

 The space of possible states of a classical mechanical system naturally comes with the structure of a so-called \emph{symplectic manifold}, and for this reason the study of symplectic manifolds has been an active area of research for many years.
 A dynamical system on such a space is called an \emph{integrable system} if, roughly speaking, it has the maximal possible number of quantities preserved by the dynamics (such as total energy or angular momentum).
 In some highly symmetric situations, integrable systems can be represented by lower dimensional objects, such as polygons.
 In this paper we will exploit this representation to work entirely with certain $2$-dimensional polygons in order to explore questions motivated by $4$-dimensional symplectic geometry.
-Since we avoid having to work directly with any symplectic manifold, the bulk of this paper\footnote{with the notable exception of Section~\ref{sec:symplectic-background}, which explains the background and motivation from symplectic geometry.} is accessible to anyone with a background in linear algebra and multivariable calculus.
-Though the required background is minimal, the proofs are non-trivial and we obtain results of great interest: we explicitly calculate certain invariants of integrable systems, which are typically difficult to compute.
+Since we avoid having to work directly with any symplectic manifold, the bulk of this paper\footnote{With the notable exception of Section~\ref{sec:symplectic-background}, which explains the background and motivation from symplectic geometry.} is accessible to anyone with a background in linear algebra and multivariable calculus.
+Though the required background is minimal, the proofs are non-trivial and we are able to develop an algorithm to explicitly calculate certain invariants of integrable systems, which are typically difficult to compute.

 Since their discovery in the 1980s, \emph{symplectic capacities} have been an important class of invariants in symplectic geometry.
 For a nice overview of this area see~\cite{CiHoLaSc2007} and the references therein.
-In~\cite{FiPaPe2016} a type of symplectic invariants called \emph{equivariant capacities} are introduced for symplectic manifolds equipped with a symplectic group action.
-Integrable systems naturally come with such an action, and in~\cite{FiPaPe2016} it is shown that in some cases certain equivarant capacities of integrable systems can be computed directly from associated polygonal invariants of the systems, motivated by similar invariants studied earlier by Pelayo~\cite{Pe2006,Pe2007} and Pelayo-Schmidt\cite{PeSc2008}.
+In~\cite{FiPaPe2016}, a~type of symplectic invariants called \emph{equivariant capacities} are introduced for symplectic manifolds equipped with a symplectic group action.
+Integrable systems naturally come with such an action, and in~\cite{FiPaPe2016} it is shown that in some cases certain equivarant capacities of integrable systems can be computed directly from associated polygonal invariants of the systems, motivated by similar invariants studied earlier by Pelayo~\cite{Pe2006,Pe2007} and Pelayo--Schmidt~\cite{PeSc2008}.